Bouskell Car Park

 We are using £440,000 government funding, from the UK Shared Prosperity Fund, to renovate the car park, providing a more durable, stable surface, with marked bays, extra accessible spaces and low-level lighting.
 The entrance is being widened and a new pedestrian walkway created.
 There will also be landscaping improvements.

-Why are car parking charges being proposed?
+Why are car parking charges being introduced?

 In the face of continuing financial challenges we have been looking at ways to make our parks financially sustainable.
 This was one of the main objectives in our updated Parks and Open Spaces Strategy, approved in January 2024.